Peter Scrafton FIRRV, FCIArb, MRSA (Hon), Solicitor (Non-Practising)

 In the natural way of things, as dispute resolution methods developed, I gained qualifications in arbitration and became an accredited mediator as well as a part-time Chairman of the London Rent Assessment Committee and Leasehold Valuation Tribunal.
 I was one of the co-founders of the Compulsory Purchase Association, the author of its constitution and its first Secretary, later serving as Chairman.
 In their Centenary Year, the Rating Surveyors’ Association made me an Honorary Member.

 The year 1988 saw me join the Institute, and I immediately started writing articles for the old "Journal".
-I have been writing ever since, currently in "Insight" and in "Valuer" I have spoken at national and international conferences and at association meetings, and am more than happy to do so, again – association secretaries have only to get in touch with me.
+I have been writing ever since, currently in "Insight” but previously in "Valuer" I have spoken at national and international conferences and at association meetings, and am more than happy to do so, again – association secretaries have only to get in touch with me.

-I have been a member of what is now the London and Home Counties Association for a number of years, and have served on its Executive Committee for a decade, including being its last Chairman and (for a couple of minutes) its first President!
+I have been a member of what is now the London and Home Counties Association for a number of years, and served on its Executive Committee for a decade, including being its last Chairman and (for a couple of minutes) its first President!
 My theme as Chairman there was to draw the three faculties together, ensuring that every meeting was of relevance and interest to more than one faculty.
 My wish, on the Council, is to continue with this work and to streamline and speed its decision-making, in line with contemporary conditions.

 Members with professional problems are always welcome to contact me through my website; and I will do what I can to help.
-They will also find a brief resume of some of the more significant decisions made at Council rounds.